 TB 117 was revised because it did not adequately address the flammability performance of upholstery cover fabric and its interactions with underlying filling materials.
 The new standard, TB 117-2013, effective January 1, 2015, is intended to improve fire safety and often eliminates the need for flame retardant chemicals.
 It does not preclude their use, however.

-Two new studies by DTSC scientists show that PBDE levels are decreasing.
+Two recent studies by DTSC scientists showed that PBDE levels were decreasing.

 The first study (Guo W, Holden A, Crispo-Smith S, Gephart R, Petreas M, Park J-S. (2015): PBDE Levels in Breast Milk Are Decreasing in California, Chemosphere, PMID: 26693645), published in December 2015, was designed to assess the effect of the legislative action that led to the phase out of PBDEs.
 The study compared PBDEs in breast milk of California women collected at two different time periods, before and after the phase out.
 The first group of 82 women was recruited in 2003-05 and the second group of 66 women in 2009-11.
 Overall, PBDEs dropped by 39% between the two time periods.
 Despite the decrease, 30% of breastfed infants are still exposed to unacceptably high PBDE levels (above the USEPA RfD).
 For more information on the study, the DTSC Press Release and news stories, click here.